Tatu Mugisha (20) at home with family members.

 Logo Make Way Make Way is a five-year programme in Ethiopia, Kenia, Rwanda, Uganda, and Zambia that aims to teach vulnerable young people to stand up for their rights and improve access to the right information and services.
 In this programme, we work on lobby and advocacy efforts for sexual and reproductive health and rights (SRHR) for vulnerable young people.
 Intersectionality forms the foundation of our perspective: we look at how the interaction between prejudice, discrimination, and exclusion in the field of, for example, disability, ethnicity, gender, and social position influence accessibility to SRHR.
 Everyone is entitled to comprehensive sexuality education, self-determination, access to contraception, and medical care.

-For Make Way, the Liliane Foundation develops training courses, guidelines, and communication tools to boost the capacity of social and youth organisations to influence policy on SRHR.
+For Make Way, Liliane Fonds develops training courses, guidelines, and communication tools to boost the capacity of social and youth organisations to influence policy on SRHR.
 Information and tools can be found on www.make-way.org.

 Collaboration